mbtproject/mbt/README.md

 When working in a dense, modular codebase it is sometimes important to assess the impact of your changes to the overall system.
 Each `mbt build` command variation has a `mbt describe` counterpart to see what modules are going to to be built.
-For example, to list modules affected between two git branches we could run:
+For example, to list modules affected between two git branches, we could run:

 ```